MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/catalog-overview.md

    - **Description**.
 Enter a description for the solution.
    - **Business justification** (optional).
 Enter a business justification that is viewed by catalog approvers.
    - **Select business catagories** (optional).
 Select among the relevant categories that were configured for the catalog.
    - **Publisher**.
-Select the solution publisher or create a new one.
+Select the catalog publisher or create one.
+Notice that the catalog publisher is different from the solution publisher.
    - **Author**.
 Add the user that will be identified as the author of the solution.
    - **Add you solution icon** (optional).
 Browse or drag and drop a 216 x 216 pixel dimension icon for the solution.
 1. On the **Solution info** step, enter the following optional links to available resources: